-This was not our first trip to the USA, we visited a few years back, but being limited to just a three-week stay, we barely scratched the surface of this amazing country!
-We were determined, this time around, to see every possible inch we could, adding seven weeks onto our holiday in the bold hope that we would somehow manage to cram everything we desperately wanted to see in!
-However, in the end, we still feel as if we barely scratched the surface!
+This was not our first trip to the USA – we visited a few years back, but being limited to just a three-week stay, we barely scratched the surface of this amazing country!
+We were determined to see every possible inch we could this time around.
+Our holiday was 10 weeks this time, in the bold hope that we would somehow manage to cram in everything we desperately wanted to see!
+However, in the end, we still felt as if we barely started!
 Ha!
-The USA is one of those countries where the ‘more you see, the more you want to see”!
+The USA is one of those countries where the ‘more you see, the more you want to see’!
 So returning in the future is definitely on the cards.
-I did want to share my itinerary and planning process with you though, to perhaps help you plan your own holiday to the United States.
+I did want to share my itinerary and planning process with you, though, to perhaps help you plan your own holiday to the United States.

 I will post detailed blog posts about each destination over the next few weeks and link to them below.

 - 10 days Anaheim (I’m a Disney freak, but we also used this as a base to explore local areas)

 - 4 days Carnival Cruise Long Beach -Mexico